 Receive threshold-based alerts to help you address network traffic problems before they impact your users, applications, and business.
-Get alerts when senders or receivers exceed bandwidth thresholds, when interface traffic exceeds utilization thresholds or when you exceed failed connections or the number of conversation partner thresholds.
+Get alerts when senders or receivers exceed bandwidth thresholds or connect to suspicious ports, when interface traffic exceeds utilization thresholds or when you exceed failed connections or the number of conversation partner thresholds.

 Can it Help Me Save Money?

 Monthly ISP bandwidth charges are expensive.
 WhatsUp Gold's Network Traffic Analysis lets you drill down to identify the sources and destinations of your internet traffic, the applications consuming internet bandwidth and the users of those applications.
 In this way, you can manage and justify ISP costs and ensure that your business critical web applications are getting the bandwidth they need.